imrany/File-share/README.md

-# File Share
+# Fileshare
-File share is a platform that offers easiness in sharing files between computers connected on the same network.
+Manage and share your files with Fileshare.

 # Legal Information